OFFSET

 COMMENTS

-The relationship between a practical number and a primitive practical number that divides it such that the radical of the quotient is a divisor of same primitive provides an equivalence relation.
+The relationship between a practical number and the largest primitive practical number that divides it such that the radical of the quotient is a divisor of same primitive provides an equivalence relation.
 Practical numbers that have the same progenitive primitive.
 This property arises from the characteristic of practical numbers and, in particular, primitives that says a practical number multiplied by power combinations of any of its divisors is also practical.
 This sequence identifies the primitive progenitor of each practical number A005153(n).

 Note that this sequence and A378202 are similar but the first difference is at a(63) as explained in the example.